 What exactly are cannabis tinctures?
 One of the friendliest (and most convenient) places to start your journey into cannabis for wellness is through a tincture.
 Tinctures consist of any sort of herb concentrated into a base.
-The most common base for infusion include alcohol, oil and sometimes water.
+The most common bases for infusion include alcohol, oil, and sometimes even water.
 Alcohol is typically used to completely extract THC and CBD to get the most of its medicinal properties.

 The ever-growing market of cannabis consumption has been centered around smoking methods but there has been a growing interest in more discreet and easy to consume alternatives.
 Enter cannabis tinctures.
 These infused herbal remedies have made a more notorious presence in dispensaries over the past few years.

 Tinctures have been used in medicine long before medicinal cannabis was an option.
 The first form of medicinal cannabis was first presented to the United States as a THC tincture which has since remained.

 Whether you are new to incorporating cannabis into your lifestyle or have previous experience, tinctures are one of the best ways to receive the full benefits of cannabis.
 Tinctures uphold the countless terpenes and cannabinoid properties that cannabis has to offer.
 Tinctures are also a great option to control dosage amounts.